 The Role of Sea Freight Logistics in Global Supply Chain Management

-Sea freight logistics, also known as ocean freight logistics, is a common shipping method, especially when goods need to travel a long distance.
+Sea freight logistics is a common shipping method, especially when goods need to travel a long distance.
 How does this shipping method fit into the supply chain as a whole?
 Here we’ll discuss what sea freight logistics is, how it fits into the supply chain, the pros and cons of using sea freight shipping, and some tips for choosing the right sea freight forwarder.

 What is Sea Freight Logistics?